 Discipline?
 Yeah.
 Especially in the classroom setting, I think one to one.
 It was more not being able to help students that didn’t have the problems that I had.
 So if they had like my voice problems, it was really easy to fix.
 But if somebody came in and before I had that kind of understanding of exercises and the vocal anatomy, I was kind of, I had, I had a good ear for when something wasn’t quite right.
 But I didn’t have the tool to fix it.
-And that I found that very challenging both because, you know, I might just say oh, let’s work on your diction and things that my teachers, I was, all my teachers were in here and like speaking through me, and I didn’t really have any independent opinions or thoughts in regards to out there.
-Obviously not, it’s a simple simplification of things, but I was trying to be all of the teachers that I had loved.
-But without, I guess, the full knowledge or understanding of where they came from And especially in..
+And that I found that very challenging both because, you know, I might just say oh, let’s work on your diction and things that my teachers, I was, all my teachers were in here (my head) and like speaking through me, and I didn’t really have any independent opinions or thoughts in regards to out there (out of myself).
+Obviously not, it’s a simplification of things, but I was trying to be all of the teachers that I had loved.
+But without, I guess, the full knowledge or understanding of where they came from.
+And especially I found…

 Line Hilton 30:18

-Um, I think I was a bit cocky when it came to Vocal Coaching versus singing, teaching, because all my experiences with singing teachers at that point had been basically trying to make me sing musical theatre or classical.
+Um, I think I was a bit cocky when it came to vocal coaching versus singing teaching, because all my experiences with singing teachers at that point had been basically trying to make me sing musical theatre or classical.
 So I kind of assumed, and I guess, we’re talking back, you know, early 2000.
 So I finished my degree in 2003.
-And I guess there was a lot of singing teachers that were, the route was either jazz or classical, or what we call in no way you do jazz, classical or rhythmical is now anything else switch from all kind of world music and pop music.
-And I think that’s still, when now you can pretty much study pop music studies at most universities, but it’s still with the, with the kind of methodology from classical music, and I don’t think, I think there is a bit of a, some of it is more cultural studies.
+And I guess there was a lot of singing teachers that were, the route was either jazz or classical, or what we call in Norway you do jazz, classical or rhythmical is now anything else which from all kind of world music and pop music.
+And I think that’s still, when now you can pretty much study pop music studies at most universities, but it’s still with the kind of methodology from classical music, and I don’t think, I think there is a bit of a, some of it is more cultural studies.
 And there’s a bit of a mismatch there because you don’t necessarily as the good pop singer, you don’t necessarily need your four octaves.
-So I guess I find it a challenge to bring, you know, all kinds of placements and stuff like that actually make it work, bring it into the classroom, because it sounded wrong.
-And obviously, from Sport Science, I then kind of went well, it’s the same muscles, they’re just used in a different way.
+So I guess I find it a challenge to bring, you know, all kinds of placements and stuff like that actually make it work it in, (make it) worth, bringing it into the classroom, because it sounded wrong.
+And obviously, from sport science, I then kind of went well, it’s the same muscles, they’re just used in a different way.
 So you’re getting a coordination that is potentially not even helpful.
-Not understanding that it will actually is just another coordination and you can, it’s not like you can’t learn how to do both street dance and ballet.
-Just because it but you need to have an understanding of the genre and the style.
+Not understanding that well actually is just another coordination and you can, it’s not like you can’t learn how to do both street dance and ballet.
+Just because, but you need to have an understanding of the genre and the style.

 Line Hilton 32:21